 - is fitted with at least 1 ceiling fan that has a speed controller and a blade rotation diameter of at least 900mm.

-For a solar photovoltaic (PV) energy system it must have a minimum of 1 kilowatt capacity to gain the 1-star credit.
+For a solar photovoltaic (PV) energy system, it must have a minimum of 1 kilowatt capacity to gain the 1-star credit.
 However, the optional credit for installation of a solar photovoltaic (PV) energy system will cease on 30 April 2024 as solar PV systems are included in the Whole of Home assessment.

 The design must achieve a minimum baseline rating for the building shell when using the optional credits: